TUDelft-CS4110/2016-sre-crew/Report.md

 ### UDPClient State Machine
 Before creating the FSM for the UDPClient, the error described in step 1 in the fuzzing part was fixed.
 If this error was included, the last action of the query execution sometimes caused the crash.
-In that case it was not possible to test a counterexample since no screen was open and therefore no possible actions available.
+In that case it was not possible to test a counterexample since no screen was open and therefore no possible actions were available.

 As mentioned before the first thing to do is to create the alphabet.
 After dumping all the three screens ([Figure 5](#Figure_5)) of the application, `alphabet:compose` was used to retrieve the alphabet.